25Nov

 Common Pitfalls to Avoid

-Even seasoned teams make mistakes when scaling LQA.
+Even seasoned teams make mistakes when scaling Localization Quality Assurance (LQA).
 Here are some to watch out for:

 • Over-relying on automation: Tools can’t catch everything.
 Always include human review for brand-critical content.